sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 ### How the Internet Routes Traffic

-Previous versions of the map focused on the physical infrastructure: the cables and exchange points.
+Previous versions of the map focused on physical infrastructure: cables and exchange points.
 However, the physical path is only half the story.
 To understand how data moves, we have to look at **BGP (Border Gateway Protocol)**.

 BGP is the protocol that distinct networks, known as **Autonomous Systems (AS)**, use to announce which IP addresses they own and how to reach them.
 If the cables are the hardware, BGP is the software that holds the internet together.
 For a deeper dive, [Cloudflare has an excellent primer](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/).